frictionlessdata/covid-tracker/index.md

 ## Vaccinations

-The vaccination campaign had been started around January 2021; this chart counds all the shots taken:
+The vaccination campaign had been started around January 2021; this chart shows all the shots taken:

 ```json chart
 {% with code='OWID_WRL', field='new_vaccinations', title='Shots', color='green' %}